getsling/LastFm/README.md

-# LastFm - block based Last.fm SDK for iOS
+# LastFm - block based Last.fm SDK for iOS and Mac OS X

 Loosely based on LastFMService from the [official Last.fm iPhone app](https://github.com/lastfm/lastfm-iphone/blob/master/Classes/LastFMService.m), but non-blocking, more readable, much easier to use (and to extend) and with less dependencies.